Global Solutions of the Compressible Euler Equations with Large Initial Data of Spherical Symmetry and Positive Far-Field Density: Construction and Estimates of Approximate Initial Data

 {\bf Acknowledgments.} The authors would like to thank Professor Didier Bresch for helpful suggestions.
-The research of Gui-Qiang G. Chen was supported in part by the UK Engineering and Physical Sciences Research Council Award EP/L015811/1, and the Royal Society--Wolfson Research Merit Award (UK).
+The research of Gui-Qiang G. Chen was supported in part by the UK Engineering and Physical Sciences Research Council Awards EP/L015811/1 and EP/V008854/1, and the Royal Society--Wolfson Research Merit Award (UK).
 The research of Yong Wang was partially supported by the National Natural Sciences Foundation of China No. 12022114, 11771429, 11671237, and 11688101.